matthewsouther/osoberry/src/apply.md

   key: Apply
   order: 4
 ---
-## Application Process

-### *Start something new with us!*
+## The 2025-2026 application window is now open for incoming Kindergarten-2nd graders.

 ![](/assets/uploads/dice.jpg)

-### The 2025-2026 application window is now open for incoming Kindergarten-2nd graders.
-Applications for priority enrollment are due by Feb.
+### Applications for priority enrollment are due by Feb.
 1st, 2025.
 We will have about 3 openings for each grade: Kindergarten, 1st, and 2nd.

 ### We offer rolling admission for open spaces throughout the year.
-We have two openings in the 2024/25 cohort.
+We currently have two openings in the 2024/25 cohort.
+Please reach out if you are interested in enrollment for this year.

 View our 2024/25 school calendar here: [2024/25 School Calendar](<>)